Grassmoor, Hasland and Winsick: Settlements and routes

 Additionally, an isolated portion of Hasland village extends into the parish at Winsick and is situated alongside the A617 road.
-It is focused around Honeysuckle Road and Snowberry Close.
+It is focused around Honeysuckle Road and Opal Street.

 Outside of these settlements, the parish is predominantly an agricultural and rural area.

 The key route through the parish is the A617 road from Chesterfield through to the M1 motorway, running through the north eastern portion of the area.
 The B6039 also from Chesterfield, runs parallel through the south to Tibshelf.
 The B6038 branches off and then also runs parallel but directly through Grassmoor village to North Wingfield.

 Environment

 Landscape

 Primarily farming and pasture land throughout the parish outside the populated areas, there is some forestry throughout, mainly to the east at Grassmoor Country Park.

 Geology

 Being a few miles from the Peak District National Park, the composition of the parish is broadly similar, with clay, coal, ironstone and gritstone featuring in the geology of the wider area.
 It rises through mudstones, sandstones, shales and siltstone, making up the Pennine Middle and Lower Coal Measures Group formed between 309 and 318 million years ago during the Carboniferous period.
 Along the River Rother, there are superficial deposits of alluvium comprising gravel, sand, silt and clay, being formed between 11.8 thousand years ago and the present during the Quaternary period.